dorje005/tempHCM/README.md

-Health Monitor Dashboard READ ME
+Health Monitor Dashboard README

+Simple webpage that tests all Infor services and determines whether they're operating or not.